Diastasis Recti: Symptoms, Causes, and When to See a Doctor

 Treatment Options for Diastasis Recti

-You’ll start by measuring the gap between your rectus abdominis muscles; a gap larger than two centimeters indicates diastasis recti.
-Early intervention is essential, as most individuals experience improvement with consistent exercises.
+Treatment starts with measuring the gap between the rectus abdominis muscles.
+A gap larger than two centimeters confirms diastasis recti.
+Starting treatment early matters, since most people see real improvement with consistent exercise.

 Frequently Asked Questions